Every Fast Food Breakfast Item—Ranked

 The country version of the A.M.
 Crunchwrap adds gravy and substitutes a sausage patty for the bacon.
 The first three ingredients are bleached enriched wheat flour, whey and modified corn starch.

 And the #1 Worst Breakfast Is…A.M.
 Crunchwrap

 670 calories, 42 g fat (12 g saturated), 1300 mg sodium, 51 g carbs, 4 g fiber, 3 g sugar, 21 g protein

-Fried potatoes topped with creamy jalapeno cheese and cheddar—it’s no shock that the Crunchwrap is by far the worst breakfast option.
-Consuming a full day’s allowance of sodium and saturated fat at breakfast is the worst possible way to start your day.
-Avoid these even on cheat days—and start losing weight for pennies a day thanks to these 30 Foods That Uncover Your Abs for $1—Ranked.
+Fried potatoes topped with creamy jalapeno cheese and cheddar—it's no shock that the Crunchwrap is by far the worst breakfast option.
+Consuming a full day's allowance of sodium and saturated fat at breakfast is the worst possible way to start your day.
+Avoid these even on cheat days—and start losing weight for pennies a day thanks to these best foods for abs under $1.

 And Now the 'Best' of the Worst Breakfasts at Taco Bell